hljodbokasafnid/Ascanius/README.md

 # HBS-Full-Text-Automation

-Projects goal is to automate the creation of full-text (sound and text) ebooks in epub/epub3/daisy format.
+Project goal is to automate the creation of accessible full-text (sound and text synced) ebooks in epub3 and daisy format.

 # Aeneas